What is the most important information I should know about ENHERTU?

 ENHERTU can cause serious side effects.
 See "What is the most important information I should know about ENHERTU?"

-The most common side effects of ENHERTU include:
+The most common side effects of ENHERTU, when used in people with stomach cancer, include:

 - Low red blood cell counts